YakaryBovine/Sundren/Obsidian Vault/Worldbuilding/Locations/Great Desert.md

 ## After the war
 The ravages of [[The Last War]] swept across the Great Desert, drying up its aquifers and stemming the flow of the Zulum-Nirah.
 The once-merely-hot land is now scorching, barely able to sustain even the most basic forms of life and entirely inhospitable to ordinary humans.

 The smaller towns and villages that once dotted the landscape have been buried beneath the sands, as if they never stood.
-Its major cities lie in ruins, ruled over by [[Fiend]]s, [[Undead]], [[Elemental]]s, immortal mages, and magical automatons left behind by the War.
+Its major cities lie in ruins, ruled over by [[Fiend]]s, [[Liches]], [[Elemental]]s, immortal mages, and magical automatons left behind by the War.